-The goal of brand architecture is to get to the ideal portfolio organization that best supports the business strategy and brand goals.
-For example, empowering cross-selling or elevating fast-growth, high potential products and services.
+The goal of brand architecture is to find the system that best supports the business strategy and brand goals.
+Examples of objectives that brand architecture can support include empowering cross-selling or elevating fast-growth, high potential products and services.

-A good brand architecture helps streamline how the company’s portfolio of brands are named (co-branded, endorsed, etc.) and identified (logo, typography, etc.).
+A good B2B brand architecture helps streamline how the company’s portfolio of brands are named (co-branded, endorsed, etc.) and identified (logo, typography, etc.).
 It provides a roadmap for future acquisition naming.
-Most importantly, it is a communication tool that helps shape internal and external stakeholders’ understanding of what a firm does and how they interact with its brands.
+Most importantly, it is a communication tool that helps shape internal and external stakeholders’ understanding of what the firm does and how one should interact with its brands.

-Either way, you’ll want to find the information you are looking for as quickly as possible – the main driver of information architecture.
+Whatever the case, you’ll want to find the information you are looking for as quickly as possible, and enabling this is the main driver of information architecture.

-While there are instances when the information architecture of the website includes the exact organization and structure of products or services in a company’s portfolio, it’s not usually the case.
+However, while there may be rare instances when the information architecture of the website mirrors the organization and structure of products or services in a company’s portfolio, it’s not usually the case.

 Lastly, there may be website content that isn’t part of the brand architecture, such as whitepapers, events, careers, and investor information.
 While there are definitely branded offerings that could also be present on the corporate brand architecture, such as a branded corporate social responsibility program, there are many more content types that are web-only.

-While each type of architecture should play a beneficial role by providing input to the other, in most cases, one won’t define the other.
+While each type of architecture should inform the other, in most cases, one won’t define the other.
 They are separate but equally important.
 When done well, both help simplify and communicate information, making it easier for clients, prospects, employees, investors and other stakeholders to understand and interact with a firm and its brands.

 The desire to jump right into website design following a rebranding initiative is understandable.
 Who doesn’t want to make the right first impression?
 And today, those impressions are made online.
-But, B2B marketers who take the time to think through brand architecture first — even if it is not part of go-to-market communications — will benefit from having a clearer and more consistent understanding of what your firm actually does and a streamlined platform for achieving business and brand goals.
+But B2B marketers who take the time to think through brand architecture first — even if it’s not part of go-to-market communications — will benefit from having a clearer and more consistent understanding of what your firm actually does and a streamlined platform for achieving business and brand goals.